Azure/azure-quickstart-templates/101-acs-mesos/docs/MesosWalkthrough.md

 1. a set of 1,3, or 5 masters in a master specific availability set.
 Each master's SSH can be accessed via the public dns address at ports 2200..2204

 2. a set of agents in an Virtual Machine Scale Set (VMSS).
-The agent VMs must be accessed through and SSH tunnel to the orchestration software installed on the master(s)
+The agent VMs can be accessed through a master.
+See [agent forwarding](https://github.com/Azure/azure-quickstart-templates/blob/master/101-acs-mesos/docs/SSHKeyManagement.md#key-management-and-agent-forwarding-with-windows-pageant) for an example of how to do this.

 The following image shows the architecture of a container service cluster with 3 masters, and 3 agents: